How Much Do Saxophone Lessons Cost?

 The Average Saxophone Lesson Cost:

-Saxophone teachers without a music degree will charge as little as $25 an hour.
-Instructors with degrees in saxophone charge $60 on average per hour and professionally performing saxophonists with significant tour and performing experience can charge well over $100!
+Saxophone teachers without a formal music degree may charge around $40 per hour.
+Instructors with a degree in saxophone average about $67 per hour, and professionally performing saxophonists with touring or recording experience can charge over $100 per hour.

 Try a Half Hour Saxophone Lesson Completely For Free!